EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

 ### CI/CD
-- We use the following workflows
+- We use the following workflows in .github/workflows
   - release-please to trigger tags and changelogs also releases (on push to main)
   - deploy-test that builds the images and push them to the ghcr registry then deploy them to unhcr-tss-test.epfl.ch for every push to the 'dev' branch
   - deploy-prod that builds the images and push them to the ghcr registry then deploy them to unhcr-tss.epfl.ch for every 'release created by release-please'